OSLC/developing-oslc-applications/_harp/eclipse_lyo/lyo-designer.md

 * How to [install Lyo Designer](./install-lyo-designer)
 * How to use Lyo Designer to [model a toolchain](./toolchain-modelling-workshop) and generate an initial code base
-* How to use Lyo Designer to [model domain specifications](./domain-specification-modelling-workshop), and generate OSLC4J-annotated Java classes to reflect the defined OSLC Resources.
+* How to use Lyo Designer to [model domain specifications](./domain-specification-modelling-workshop), and generate Lyo-annotated Java classes to reflect the defined OSLC Resources.
 * If you want to contribute to Lyo Designer, you can [work from its source code](https://github.com/eclipse/lyo.designer/wiki/Working-from-Source-Code)